nus-cs2113-AY2425S1/ip/docs/README.md

 **Example:**
 - `save tasks.txt` will save your task list to `tasks.txt`.
+- `save path/tasks.txt` will save your task list to `path/tasks.txt`.

 ---
 ### 13. Read tasks from a file: **`read`**